Redchurch Townhouse – Lodgings as trendy as their hip East London surroundings.

 Nearby Shopping & Cool Shops

 - Old Spitalfields Market – From produce to artisans and antique stalls to chic shopping district, Spitalfields has undergone quite a transformation.
 Visit the ‘old’ part of the market for a taste of its history.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Christ Church Spitalfields – Marvel at the evolution of architecture when comparing this 1729 church, designed by Christopher Wren’s student Nicholas Hawksmoor, to Wren’s many churches in the City of London.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - The Barbican – Multipurpose sprawling inner-city project with galleries, concert halls, cinemas, and museums, including the Museum of London and the Guildhall, which houses the remains of a Roman amphitheater.
-20-minute walk (1 mile).
+(1 mile).

 Nearby Markets or Grocery Stores